UGC NET December 2019: Important Reading Comprehension Questions with Answers

-To clear UGC NET June 2019 Exam, candidates must practice the most frequently appearing questions of different sections of the exam.
+To clear UGC NET December 2019 Exam, candidates must practice the most frequently appearing questions of different sections of the exam.
 Reading Comprehension section tests the candidates’ English comprehension skills.
 Questions will be asked in the form of a passage followed by questions related to the passage.
-So, in this article we have compiled the most important Reading Comprehension Questions that have maximum chances to come this year in UGC NET June 2019 Exam.
+So, in this article, we have compiled the most important Reading Comprehension Questions that have maximum chances to come this year in UGC NET December 2019 Exam.

 UGC NET Reading Comprehension Questions with Answers

 Read the following passage carefully and answer question numbers 1 to 5.

 I did that thing recently where you have to sign a big card - which is a horror unto itself, especially as the keeper of the Big Card was leaning over me at the time.
 Suddenly I was on the spot, a rabbit in the headlights, torn between doing a fun message or some sort of in-joke or a drawing.
 Instead overwhelmed by the myriad options available to me, I decided to just write: "Good luck, best, Joel".

 It was then that I realised, to my horror, that I had forgotten how to write.
 My entire existence is "tap letters into computer".
 My shopping lists are hidden in the notes function of my phone.
 If I need to remember something I send an e-mail to myself.
 A pen is something I chew when I'm struggling to think.
 Paper is something I pile beneath my laptop to make it a more comfortable height for me to type on.

 A poll of 1,000 teens by the stationers, Bic found that one in 10 don't own a pen, a third have never written a letter, and half of 13 to 19 years - old have never been forced to sit down and write a thank you letter.
 More than 80 % have never written a love letter, 56 % don't have letter paper at home.
 And a quarter have never known the unique torture of writing a birthday card.
 The most a teen ever has to use a pen is on an exam paper.